Xushnud Xudayberdiyev

 Xudayberdiyev holds a master's degree in forensic science from the Tashkent State University of Law, which he obtained in 2012.
 He started his career as an instructor while studying at this university in 2010.
 From 2013 to 2017, he served as a legal consultant to the council of the Federation of Trade Unions of Uzbekistan.
 In January 2020, he was appointed Director of the Public Fund for the Support and Development of National Mass Media and held this position until June 2020, when he assumed his current position of deputy director of the Uzbekistan National News Agency.

 Xudayberdiyev has received numerous awards and accolades throughout his career.
 In 2016, he was awarded the Oʻzbekiston belgisi (Badge of Uzbekistan) and became one of the first recipients of the Huquqiy targʻibot ishlari aʼlochisi (Legal Advocacy High Achiever) badge.
 In 2019, he was awarded the Kelajak bunyodkori (Builder of the Future) medal.

-Born and raised in Chiroqchi District of Uzbekistan, Xudayberdiyev is married to the Uzbek poetess Mehrinoz Abbosova.
+Born and raised in Chiroqchi District of Uzbekistan, Xudayberdiyev is married to the Uzbek poet Mehrinoz Abbosova.
 The couple have a son.